mattetti/LiveTV/README.md

 This product is buggy, mainly for educational purposes and certainly not maintained.
 Use it at your own risks.

+== Usage

+The easy way: download https://github.com/downloads/mattetti/TVFrancaise/TVFrancaise.zip unzip and double click.
+The "harder way": install Xcode 4.x, MacRuby, clone this repo, open and compile.
+There are 2 schemes: TVFrancaise and Deployment.
+TVFrancaise compiles the code in JIT mode and runs it.
+The Deployment scheme compiles AOT the app and insert the MacRuby framework in the app to make it truly standalone.
+You first need to build the TVFrancaise scheme before running the Deployment scheme.

 == Details

 The application is a native OS X Cocoa application written in MacRuby